Colinax/Fraggy-Backend-Theme/README.md

 > There might be some design issues at the backend of older modules, but usually the modules still work as expected.

+# Changelog

+## v1.6.0 - Current release

+ * Optimized for WBCE 1.2
+ * Fixed #20
+ * Fixed #21
+ * Fixed #22
+ * Updated dependencies (for development only)
+ * Optimized page tree
+ * Fixed missing Bootstrap icons
+ * Updated Bootstrap Datetimepicker
+ * Fixed missing timepicker in Bootstrap Datetimepicker

+## Older versions

+You can see the summary of releases and the changes in each release [here](https://github.com/rjgamer/Fraggy-Backend-Theme/releases).

 # Download

 You can download the newest source code release and the distributed release without source files [here](https://github.com/rjgamer/Fraggy-Backend-Theme/releases).